MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex3_Manage_secure_user_access.md

 13. On the **Home | Microsoft 365** tab, select the **Word** icon that appears in the column of app icons on the left-side of the screen.
 This opens **Microsoft Word** in a new browser tab.
 Doing so validates that you can access a Microsoft 365 app after signing in using MFA.  <br/>

 	**Important:** You have now verified that the first part of the Conditional Access policy that you created works.
 The policy requires that a user who is not a member of the Microsoft 365 pilot project team must sign-in using MFA.
 You verified this works when you signed in as Adele.
 You will now sign out as Adele and sign back in as Holly, during which you will verify that the second part of the Conditional Access policy also works.
-You should NOT have to sign in using MFA, since Holly is a member of the M365 pilot project team, which is excluded from the MFA requirement in the Conditional Access policy.
+You should NOT have to use MFA when signing in as Holly, since she's a member of the M365 pilot project group, which is excluded from the MFA requirement in the Conditional Access policy.

 14. On the **Microsoft 365 admin center** tab, select the icon for Adele's account in the upper right corner of your browser.
 In the **Adele Vance** window that appears, select **Sign out.** <br/>